Anna Knight: Storylines

 The girls learn of the ordeal currently going on in their family only days before the trial.
 The family attend Eddie's trial to support George.
 When leaving the court room, George is encouraged to go after Gloria.
-He finds her but she has had a heart attack and is laying unconsciously on the floor.
-Gloria dies in hospital and Eddie bans George from the funeral – Anna catches wind of this and contacts Eddie to try and see if he would give any information on Gloria's funeral date, time or location (Eddie favourably treats Anna better as she is perceived to act more white whereas Gina is of darker complex).
-Eddie reveals George had already missed Gloria's funeral and this stirs George on a downward spiral.
-He starts going to illegal boxing fights where he eventually meets a match in his son Junior (Micah Balfour).
+He finds her, but she has had a heart attack and is lying unconscious on the floor.
+Gloria dies in hospital, and Eddie bans George from the funeral; Anna catches wind of this and contacts Eddie to try and see if he would give any information on Gloria's funeral date, time or location (Eddie treats Anna more favourably, as she is perceived to act more white, whereas Gina is of a darker complexion).